-On receipt of an INVITE request containing mandatory QoS preconditions, a terminating CMS (CMS $T$) MUST generate a 183-Session-Progress response with an SDP.
-For each media flow with QoS precondition in the SDP sent, the precondition-type MUST be "qos", the strength-tag "mandatory", the desired status-type MUST be "e2e", and the direction-tag MUST be "sendrecv".
-The terminating CMS MUST request a confirmation of the QoS reservation for CMS $0$ by adding "a=conf:".
-The precondition-type MUST be "qos", the status-type MUST be "e2e", and the direction-tag MUST be "recv".
+On receipt of an INVITE request containing mandatory QoS preconditions using a segmented status-type, a terminating CMS (CMS_T) MUST generate a 183-Session-Progress response with an SDP.
+For each media flow with QoS precondition in the answer SDP sent, the precondition-type MUST be "qos", and the status-type MUST be segmented, i.e. there needs to be separate attributes for the local and the remote segment as described in [11].
+The strength-tag in the desired-status attributes MUST be "mandatory", and the direction-tag in the local and remote desired-status attributes MUST be "sendrecv".

+Unless configured otherwise, $CMS_T MUST NOT$ proceed with the session until resources have been reserved in both the local and remote segments.
+If the desired status of the originating segment (remote from CMS_T 's point of view) QoS precondition does not match its current status, then $CMS_T MUST$ request a confirmation of the originating segment QoS reservation from CMS_O by adding an "a=conf:". attribute where precondition-type MUST be "qos", the status-type MUST beremote, and the direction-tag MUST be "sendrecv".